All the best scientifically proven nutrients and foods for healthy, glowing skin, including antioxidants, healthy fats, collagen, and more!

 - Walk barefoot, garden, etc., to increase your exposure to soil-based organisms

 If you don’t consume food sources of probiotics daily, consider high quality probiotic supplements like Multi-Bio Max (lactobacillus/bifidobacter blend) and MegaSporeBiotic (spore forming probiotic blend).
+And don’t forget those prebiotic fibers to help feed the probiotics!

 How collagen helps skin:

-- Collagen may help prevent “leaky gut”
+- Collagen may help prevent “leaky gut”, which is linked to a number of skin issues

 Food sources of collagen: